 53. In the absence of a binding international definition, individual states have not been slow to fill the vacuum.
-In his Liberty and Security, Professor Conor Gearty cites the definition adopted in October 2011 by the Standing Committee of the National People's Congress of China:
+In his new book Liberty and Security, Professor Conor Gearty cites the definition adopted in October 2011 by the Standing Committee of the National People's Congress is as follows: